Mihir-Khandelwal/Data-Visualization-with-Python./README.md

 - skiprows = range(20),
 - skip_footer = 2)
 - By using the head() function you can see the first 5 rows of dataframe, i.e. df_can.head().
+## Line Plots.
+- A line plot is a type of plot which displays information as a series of data points called 'markers' connected by straight line segments.